Skip to main content Skip to navigation

 The Ethical Artificial Intelligence Implementation module aims to:

-1. Equip students with a thorough understanding of the ethical principles and dilemmas inherent in Artificial Intelligence technology.
+1. Equip students with a critical understanding of ethical principles, risks, and responsibilities in AI.

 Outline syllabus